AriFordsham/GHCWiki/monad-comprehensions.md

 # Monad comprehensions

-Monad comprehensions are currently in development.
+Monad comprehensions were added to the main GHC repository on the 4th May 2011.
 See ticket [\#4370](https://gitlab.haskell.org//ghc/ghc/issues/4370).

 ## Translation rules